 - LauLarie House, 1140 Royal St.- Reports of the tormented ghosts of slaves and of Mrs. LauLarie have been reported here.
 Local legend says that the slaves are still entreating the assistance of strangers to help them put the fire that took many of their lives.

 - The Sultan’s Palace– In the 1800’s this house was owned by a wealthy man who had multiple wives and children as well as a harem of women and young boys who were kept against their will.
-One night his family and harem was brutally murdered and hacked to pieces, then the “Sultan” was buried alive in his back yard.
+One night his family and harem were brutally murdered and hacked to pieces, then the “Sultan” was buried alive in his backyard.
 Female visitors to this place experience unwelcome advances, he is thought to be responsible for the loud, angry noises, music, and the incense that occur in this house.

 In addition to the haunted sights, ghost cats and dogs have been numerously reported, though they very rarely show signs of meanness or hostility.

-Galveston was the first city in Texas to have some of the modern advancements we take for granted today such as, a library, electric lights, a formal hospital, naval base, newspaper, and a post office.
+Galveston was the first city in Texas to have some of the modern advancements we take for granted today such as a library, electric lights, a formal hospital, naval base, newspaper, and a post office.
 Once in history, it was known as “the Wall Street of the Southwest” because it’s location and climate made it attractive to families from “old money.”

 During the early 1800’s, the pirate Jean Lafitte used Galveston as his headquarters and many of his treasures are still rumored to be buried there.
-In 1867 Galveston was rocked by the worst yellow fever outbreak in it’s history.
+In 1867 Galveston was rocked by the worst yellow fever outbreak in its history.
 The cemeteries were filled to capacity and many bodies had to be moved to locations in other towns.
 Many graves were unmarked.

 In 1900, a level 5 hurricane hit Galveston.
 Many residents underestimated the impact of the storm and went down to the beaches to greet it.
 They realized the severity too late.
 Many were trampled to death as they ran to flee the city.
 Between 6,000 and 8,000 people died.
 People grabbed onto anything that would float, including dislodged coffins.
 The aftermath cleanup found that bones were embedded into buildings.